acmutd/engineering-info/dev_template.md

 Brief introduction to the project.
 Tags for build status and other relevant information.
 Links to additional resources such as a wiki or other reaadmes.

+# Motivation

+Short description as to why the project is created in the first place.

 ### Quick Start

 How to run the project.
 Keep this as short as possible.